The 20 Best Acute Mountain Sickness Doctors in Japan

 Experienced in Acute Mountain Sickness

-Hayato Tsukamoto practices in Tokorozawa, Japan.
+Hayato Tsukamoto practices practicing medicine in Waseda, Japan.
 Mr. Tsukamoto is rated as an Experienced expert by MediFind in the treatment of Acute Mountain Sickness.
-His top areas of expertise are Cerebral Hypoxia and Acute Mountain Sickness.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Cerebral Hypoxia and Acute Mountain Sickness.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.